AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 Try running the command `ping -c 4 nginx1`.
 This should succeed because they share the `external` network.

-`exit` to escape out of the container shell
+In the terminal, type `exit` to escape out of the container shell.

 These commands will ping the nginx1 and apache1 containers from the mysql1 container to show that the same is true to the DB server.

-`docker exec -it mysql1 /bin/bash ping -c 4 nginx1` (succeeds)
+`docker exec -it mysql1 ping -c 4 nginx1` (succeeds)

-`docker exec -it mysql1 /bin/bash ping -c 4 apache1` (fails)
+`docker exec -it mysql1 ping -c 4 apache1` (fails)

 ____